ASSOCIATION OF RECORDS MANAGERS AND ADMINISTRATORS

 The Vice President-Professional Development shall chair a Registration Committee.
 The Registration Committee shall document the attendance of members/guests at scheduled monthly meetings or at special events and shall be responsible for the collection of fees on such occasions.

 G. Vice President-Advertising and Promotion: Shall create and distribute all literature (including meeting notices, newsletters, notices of special events, the elections ballot and special mailings, as required) to the Chapter ( except the Membership Directory); shall serve as the primary vendor liaison; shall maintain responsibility for all invoices to be produced by the Chapter.
-The Vice President-Advertising and Promotion shall chair a Sponsorship Committee.
+The Vice President-Advertising and Promotion shall chair a Sponsorship Committee, responsible for raising funds for chapter events.

 H. Vice President-Special Projects and Events: Shall be responsible for organizing and overseeing chapter and outreach Special Events, including the annual Vendor Exhibit, Holiday Party, Annual Scholarship Fund Raising Event and exhibits outside the Chapter (e. g., PC Expo, Legal Tech, etc.); shall schedule all monthly Chapter meetings, including Special Events.